 Most modern home networks are fairly secure, but there are some basic steps you should take to keep company information as safe as possible.

 Update routers.
 Your home router may not have been updated in some time.
 Check your firmware and apply any outstanding updates.
-If you’ll be working remotely for the long term, make sure you update your router at least once per year.
+If you’ll be working hybrid for the long term, make sure you update your router at least once per year.
 Keeping firmware up to date will patch any exploits to keep your network as secure as possible.

 Change default passwords.
 It’s also possible that you’ve never gotten round to changing the default administrator password on your router.
 Theoretically, this is as good as giving away network administration rights to anyone (or anything) who’s ever had access to the Wi-Fi network.
 Make sure you change your default router password if you never have.